TykTechnologies/tyk-demo/README.md

 - [Zipkin](http://localhost:9411)

+### Setup

+Set the Tracing.Enabled value to true in the Gateway config.
+This will hopefully be a temporary workaround until this can be done via Docker env var.

+~~To enable this feature, add `TRACING_ENABLED=1` to your Docker environment file `.env`.
+This must be done prior to running the `docker-compose` commands.~~

 ### Usage

 To use Zipkin, open the [Zipkin Dashboard](http://localhost:9411) in a browser and click the magnifying glass icon, this will conduct a search for all available traces.
 You can add filters for the trace search.
 There should be at least one trace entry for the "Basic Open API", which is made during the bootstrap process.
 If you don't see any data, try changing the duration filter to longer period.